 Since the British Museum is a national museum it has free admission and is open daily, making it a great place to visit if travelling on a budget.
 The museum also has rotating exhibitions, however there is an admission charge to view them.

-For more information about the British Museum as well as exhibitions and hours see the official website link above.
+For more information about the British Museum as well as exhibitions and hours see the official website link below.

 |Tube Line||Nearest Station||Walking Time|

 |Northern and Central Lines||Tottenham Court Road||5 Minutes|

 |Piccadilly Line||Holborn||8 Minutes|

 How to get to British Museum by Tube

 From Tottenham Court Road Station exit onto Tottenham Court Road and go left (north), then right on Great Russell Street.
 The museum is a couple of blocks ahead on your left.